shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

             in (model `appendErrors` model') /\ effects'
 ```

 A trained eye may notice a pattern here: we just have one function that changes the way how we join the previous model with the next one.
 If it sounds like _folding_ to you, I share your inference.
-By defining a data type or `newtype` we are ensuring that user uses the proper instance of `CoveredFSM` and don't forget to specify the way to glue errors.
-But that doesn't prevent us from adding a helper to `FSM`, such as:
+By defining a data type or `newtype` we are ensuring that user uses the proper instance of `CoveredFSM` and don’t forget to specify the way to glue errors.
+But that doesn’t prevent us from adding a helper to `FSM`, such as:

 ```haskell
 joinWith